Podcast: Play in new window | Download

 Since weight tends to be so volatile at the start and you might get the sense is wants to move up, the steak days kind of force it back down and help you have some control over getting your body to stay in once place long enough to learn to like it.

-Please note however, that there are some extenuating circumstances that you need to know about when it comes to stabilizing in the 2lb window – I will soon have an article called, “When to Toss the 2lb Rule Thing Out the Window” to help you with this.
+Please note however, that there are some extenuating circumstances that you need to know about when it comes to stabilizing in the 2lb window, which I linked to under point #5.

 #7 Starting Phase 3 Over After a Steak Day